 Teacher Burnout is a real thing.

 If you’ve ever taught yoga for a consistently long time (sometimes months or years), you know the feeling of teacher burnout.
-It’s the dread you feel before teaching a class.
-It’s feeling like you want to stop teaching, like maybe this isn’t the career for me.
-It’s feeling uninspired to create new yoga routines.
-It’s feeling unmotivated to do your own practice or unmotivated to stand in front of the room and try to inspire others.
-You may feel like there’s something wrong with you.
-You may feel like there’s something wrong with yoga.
+It’s the dread you feel before teaching a class, like you want to stop teaching and maybe this isn’t the career for me.
+It’s feeling uninspired to create new yoga routines, feeling unmotivated to do your own practice or unmotivated to stand in front of the room and try to inspire others.
+You may feel like there’s something wrong with you or that there’s something wrong with yoga.
 You used to love yoga but maybe you feel the magic is disappearing.

 I’m here to tell you: You are NOT alone!
 It may seem like yoga teachers are constantly inspired and super bubbly, but in fact, every single teacher goes through teacher burnout.

 It’s not just yoga teachers.
 School teachers have long summer and winter breaks because they suffer from burnout too.

 The difference is that school teachers get paid over their holiday breaks.
 As a yoga teacher, you only get paid if you teach.
 So if you’re trying to make your yoga job a full-time career then you have to show up and deliver your best every single day without taking long weeks off or giving up classes.

 So what’s the best way to prevent yoga teacher burnout?
 Through yoga of course!

 As always in yoga, it starts with awareness.
 Once you’re aware that you’re starting to feel burnout you can implement some easy tips and tricks to help you keep teaching at your best!